-Two TED talks on Education Reform
+Three TED talks on Education Reform

-Two TED talks on Child Led Learning
+Three TED talks on Child Led Learning

 One of my favorite education talks is The Child Driven Education by education scientist Sugata Mitra.
 He was inspired by the reality that so many of the children who most need access to education live where they do not have access to many resources.
 He sets up a series of experiments with kids in developing areas of the world where he sets up “Hole in the Wall” access to the Internet.
-He finds that with no instructions kids are able to self direct their own learning using the Internet.
+He finds that with no instructions kids are able to self-direct their own learning using the Internet.

 Homeschooling dad and math teacher John Bennett takes on traditional math education in his talk Why Math Instruction is Unnecessary.
 Bennett teaches middle and high school math and argues the traditional mandatory approach to teaching math has been a failure.
-He advocates instead that students learn relevant problem solving and critical thinking skills.
+He advocates instead that students learn relevant problem-solving and critical thinking skills.